Social Assistance Summaries

 The Income Assistance Program provides basic benefits to residents 18 years of age and older for food, shelter, utilities, fuel, and municipal services.
 Extended benefits for clothing, incidental allowance (for seniors and people with disabilities), household furniture, security/damage deposits, emergency, and education are also paid to eligible individuals.

 How many people claim social assistance?

-On average there were 4,100 cases (families and single adults) in Nunavut’s Income Assistance Program in 2018, and 14,500 beneficiaries (individual claimants, their partners, and dependent children).
-Both these numbers are marginally lower than in the previous year, the number of beneficiaries is slightly lower.
+On average there were 4,300 cases (families and single adults) in Nunavut’s Income Assistance Program in 2019, and 14,100 beneficiaries (individual claimants, their partners, and dependent children).
+While the number of cases is slightly higher than in the previous year, the number of beneficiaries is slightly lower.
 This suggests that while there was a decrease in the number of families receiving social assistance, this was countered by an increase in the number of single adult households receiving social assistance.
-Over the longer term, the number of social assistance cases rose during the 2000s and early 2010s but has fallen slightly in recent years.
+Over the longer term, the number of social assistance cases rose during the 2000s and early 2010s but has been relatively stable in recent years.

 - The data reflects the average number of cases and beneficiaries over the calendar year (January 1 to December 31).